-The College of Saint Benedict and Saint John's University are embarking on a great new exchange program with Coventry University located in central United Kingdom.
-The main purpose behind this semester long program is to connect students with an interest in Sports or Event Management to have international experiences in and out of the classroom.
+The ESSS department coordinates an exchange program with Coventry University located in central United Kingdom.
+The main purpose behind this semester long program is to connect students with an interest in Sports or Event Management with an international experience.
 While our students will be going to the United Kingdom in the spring of 2014, CSB/SJU will be welcoming the first 6 students from Coventry University this fall.
-All of the students are Sports or Event Management majors entering their second year at of college.
+All of the Coventry students are Sports or Event Management majors entering their second year of college.
 While here for the semester, the students will be fully integrated into our campus by living on campus and taking a full load of classes.
-In addition to the coursework, these students will also incorporate an internship to get pre-professional experience in the field of sport or event management.
-This experience will allow students to use classroom theories into real world applications.
+In addition to the coursework, the students will participate in an internship to get pre-professional experience in the field of sport or event management.
+This experience will allow students to apply classroom theories into real world applications.

 For more information, contact Janna LaFountaine at firstname.lastname@example.org.

-Listen to Professor Mary Stenson talk about the highlights of the Exercise Science and Sports Studies department in this brief video introduction.
+Listen to Professor Mary Stenson talk about the highlights of the Exercise Science and Sport Studies department in this brief video introduction.